MartinEnke/MartinEnke/README.md

 ---

-Let’s connect if any of this feels interesting or familiar.
+Happy to connect if any of this feels interesting or familiar to you.